Susan Daniel, Chair

 - Submission of the University application, official high school and college transcripts, and required credentials to the Office of Admissions.

-- Completion of prerequisite courses prior to starting in the dental hygiene major, which are required by the Commission on Dental Accreditation and must be completed with at least a grade of C. Completion of lower-level General Education requirements will make the applicant more competitive in the application process.
+- Completion of prerequisite courses prior to starting in the dental hygiene major, which are required by the Commission on Dental Accreditation and must be completed with at least a grade of C. ( A grade of C- in prerequisites will not transfer to the School of Dental Hygiene).
+Completion of lower-level General Education requirements will make the applicant more competitive in the application process.

 - A minimum grade point average of 3.00 makes the applicant most competitive.